 Please review the Applicant Information Bulletin, Section 2: Eligibility Requirements for Admission to Medicine requirements.

 If you are already thinking seriously of a career in medicine or want to keep it as an option in the future, you need to start planning now.

-High school courses are not prerequisites to applying to medicine.
+High school courses are not prerequisites to apply to medicine.
 However, you are required to complete a degree before applying and entering post-secondary studies will require certain high school courses.
-You will need the science courses Chemistry 40S and Biology 40S or 40G in preparation for university studies.
-Many students also take Physics 40S in preparation for the Medical College Admission Test (MCAT).
-In addition, you will need Math 40S (pre-calculus or applied) and definitely need English 40S or French 40S
+The courses recommended to take in high school are:

 Take advantage of opportunities for enrichment, such as International Baccalaureate and Advanced Placement programs, exchanges and special interest clubs.